freifunk-voreifel/supernode-install/README.md

 # Prerequisite

+These scripts are testet with and require ansible >= 2.7

  1. You need a public ssh key in /root/.ssh/authorized_keys
  2. You need a file *root_pwd.yaml* for a root password.
 The file is ignored by git so you will see only an example in this repository.
 The password must be hashed.